Middle School (Grades 7 & 8)

-Expeditionary Learning is incorporated into all subject areas, and teachers work together to provide cross-curricular connections.
+Expeditionary Learning experiences are incorporated into all subject areas to provide cross-curricular connections.
 WMS’s location on the eastern seaboard allows students to travel to prominent points of interest.
 Past destinations include Philadelphia, New York City, Boston and Washington D.C., in addition to points of interest throughout New Castle County.
 Even closer to home, WMS’s 25-acre campus also offers ample space for exploration and interaction with the natural world.

 Middle-schoolers at WMS follow a Singapore Math-based curriculum called Math in Focus.
 This curriculum was chosen because of its emphasis on mathematical skills and thinking.
 Using the flipped classroom model, students begin learning about new math concepts at home through instructional videos.
 At school, the practice work that was traditionally completed as homework is now done with personalized guidance from the teacher.
 This inverted, individualized approach creates an environment that facilitates student learning and mastery.
 Students work at their own pace and are encouraged to set goals for themselves.

 Students explore writing through poetry, blog posts, novels and short stories.
 Students also draw from studies in other subject areas to create formal writing pieces, including persuasive essays and nonﬁction research articles.
 Additionally, students engage in daily journal writing and explore weekly current events with a focus on creating summaries.
 Along with writing, students develop public speaking skills through planned and impromptu speaking opportunities.

 Based on Next Generation Science Standards, the science curriculum rotates through the ﬁelds of life, physical, and earth and space sciences.
 Students explore and investigate science through a problem-based approach that includes opportunities to learn from researchers and other experts.
 Expeditionary Learning opportunities bring the wonders of science to life for students.
 In past years, students have traveled to the Ashland Nature Center, Maryland Science Center, DuPont Environmental Education Center, Franklin Institute, Cold Spring Harbor Genetic Laboratory, and the National Air and Space Museum.